yash-singhal-02/Python-Project/README.md

 # Objective 1:-
 <i>Total Square Footage by Region:
--> A bar chart visualized total rentable square feet per GSA region, with regions sorted by size.</i>
+-> A bar chart visualized total rentable square feet per GSA region, with regions sorted by size.<br>
--> <i>The mean square footage across regions was plotted as a reference line, and z-scores identified outliers.
+-> The mean square footage across regions was plotted as a reference line, and z-scores identified outliers.<br>
 -> The most extreme region (highest z-score) indicated a significant concentration of large properties</i>